Skip to content

 Both binaries must be installed and run in the correct order to function properly.

-Heimdall
+Install Heimdall

 Install the latest version of Heimdall and related services.
 Make sure you checkout to the correct release version.
-Note that the latest version, Heimdall v1.0.5, contains enhancements such as:

-To install Heimdall, run the below commands:
+To install Heimdall, run the following commands:

 curl -L https://raw.githubusercontent.com/maticnetwork/install/main/heimdall.sh | bash -s -- <heimdall_version> <network_type> <node_type>